hashan-7/Cook-AI/README.md

 🔐 Secure Google OAuth2 Login: Easy and secure authentication using your Google account.
 User sessions are managed securely on the backend, with user data saved to a persistent MySQL database.

-🧠 AI-Powered Recipe Generation: Enter the ingredients you have, and our AI, powered by the Google Gemini API, will generate a unique and creative recipe for you.
+🧠 AI-Powered Recipe Generation: Enter the ingredients you have, and our AI, powered by the Spoonacular API, will find the best possible recipe for you.

 ✨ Surprise Me!
 Don't know what to cook?
 Let our AI pick a random combination of popular ingredients and generate a surprise recipe for you!